Planning a California Spring River Rafting TripPosted February 16, 2023 by Lenka Bostian

 White water rafting in April, May, or June may not be as popular as river trips during the warmer months of California summer, yet spring is a favorite time of year to go rafting for many of our guides and guests.
 “Early Spring” and “Spring” are the first two parts of the 4 “Seasons” of the California Rafting Season.
 California rivers can provide an extra punch during these two seasons, as flows typically increase due to melting snow in the Sierra.
 There are also many other good reasons to consider a spring river rafting trip.
 What’s more, these apply universally, regardless of the snowpack levels in the current year.
 Here are just a few of them to get you inspired.

-Wider array of options
+A wider array of spring river rafting options

-Every year rafters are eager to experience the roller coaster-like ride on the Class III-IV Merced River only a few miles from Yosemite National Park, or get fired up in the non-stop whitewater action on the Class IV+ Kaweah River just a few minutes downstream of Sequoia National Park.
+Later on in spring, rafters are eager to experience the roller coaster-like ride on the Class III-IV Merced River.
+The popular whitewater section is located only a few miles from Yosemite National Park.
+Adventurous groups get fired up in the non-stop rafting action on the Class IV+ Kaweah River just a few minutes downstream of Sequoia National Park.

 The calm before the storm